Tom3kk/Android-Emulation-Stuff/README.md

 <details>
 	<summary>Contributing</summary>
 	Found a typo/mistake?
-Open an issue or a pull request with a fix :)
+Open an issue or a pull request with a fix :) <br />
 	Also feel free to open pull requests if you have experience with some emulator not listed here and I'll add it to a community list.